 The raw to cooked look, especially for burgers, is very popular as it presents meat alternatives that look and behave similarly to their traditional meat counterparts.
 The key to achieving this effect is through the addition of color ingredients that can change with heat exposure.

-Natural colors fit into this category and will allow the alternative burger to be cooked on the grill alongside traditional burgers and come out with the same charred and deep brown color.
+Natural colours fit into this category and will allow the alternative burger to be cooked on the grill alongside traditional burgers and come out with the same charred and deep brown colour.

 Creating the Color Change

 To achieve a raw to cooked transition, we take advantage of the inherent qualities of beet.
-Heat degrades the color of red beet, which is typically seen as undesirable.
-But, in this case, the beet will provide a nice red color in the ‘raw’ patty that will fade as the heat is applied during the cooking on the grill or stove.
+Heat degrades the colour of red beet, which is typically seen as undesirable.
+But, in this case, the beet will provide a nice red colour in the ‘raw’ patty that will fade as the heat is applied during the cooking on the grill or stove.

-However, many customers find that beet alone does not provide the best color to the burger after it is cooked.
-That’s why we typically create blends with beet and either a plain caramel or cooked vegetable/juice concentrate color, like our Naturbrown® Apple.
-By combining these colors, the red beet fades while the burger cooks, leaving the rich brown color to take the spotlight.
+However, many customers find that beet alone does not provide the best colour to the burger after it is cooked.
+That’s why we typically create blends with beet and either a plain caramel or cooked vegetable/juice concentrate colour, like our Naturbrown® Apple.
+By combining these colours, the red beet fades while the burger cooks, leaving the rich brown colour to take the spotlight.
 The result is a nice, cooked burger that would rival any traditional burger in appearance.
 You can see this with our popular Vegared blend in the image below.

-Vegared blend in "raw" burger (left) and Vegared blend in "cooked" burder (right).
+Vegared blend in "raw" burger (left) and Vegared blend in "cooked" burger (right).

 Custom blend in "raw" burger (left) and custom blend in "cooked" burger (right).

-Additional variations can be achieved by altering the dosage rate or by coloring fat inclusions for a more marbled look.
+Additional variations can be achieved by altering the dosage rate or by colouring fat inclusions for a more marbled look.
 Learn more in our webinars!

 Want to try out the raw to cooked look in your meat alternative?
-Get a free natural color sample kit for meat alternatives, which provides all the colors necessary to achieve this look.
+Get a free natural colour sample kit for meat alternatives, which provides all the colours necessary to achieve this look.
 Or contact us to get started on your next project.

 Related posts